godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 .. image:: img/AnimationPlayerEditPoints.png

-Once you've click that, a new window will open on the right side.
+Once you've clicked that, a new window will open on the right side.
 Now click the green point on the ``AnimationPlayer`` track.
 This will bring up the information associated with that point in the timeline.
 In the empty name field, enter ``animation_callback`` and press ``enter``.